Jesús Emilio Jaramillo Monsalve: Life

+Kidnapping and death

 Jaramillo's death came on 2 October 1989 at around 7:00pm after the E.L.N. leftist rebels kidnapped and tortured him before killing him though his priest companion Jose Munoz Pareja was released prior to his murder unharmed.
 His constant criticisms of the rebels' actions led them to decide on killing him as well as the fact that Jaramillo's mediation efforts were unacceptable to them since it was believed a Church-State deal would exclude them.
 The pair were kidnapped while making several parish visits on 2 October at around 3:30pm after three armed men intercepted their vehicle.
 His companion was released unharmed not long after their kidnapping at 6:30pm after the men stopped the car and forced Pareja to leave.
 Pareja did not wish to leave his bishop but Jaramillo asked him to do so out of obedience.

 Jaramillo was shot twice in the head with an assault rifle with his hands tied behind his back.
 His remains were discovered on the morning of 3 October in a rural area near the Venezuelan border as peasants discovered him.
 The Cardinal Archbishop of Bogotá Mario Revollo Bravo told RCN Radio that there was "no explanation" for the killing that "caused profound pain".

+Memorial

 John Paul II sent an official telegram of condolence on 4 October expressing his "profound sorrow" over the assassination which he deemed to be the product of "unjustifiable violence".
 The Colombian Episcopal Conference referred to the assassination as "vile, sacrilegious and pitiless".
 His funeral was celebrated on 5 October.